• Skip to main content

 • Heat a frying pan on medium heat and sauté the mushrooms in the olive oil for 5 to 10 minutes, or until the mushrooms release moisture and brown a bit.

 • Add the onions, and cook for 5 minutes, tossing occasionally.
-Cook until the onions begin to turn clear and then add the spinach and cook for a few more minutes.
+Cook until the onions begin to turn clear.

 • Turn the heat off, cool for a minute, and then add the eggs and cheese to the mixture and blend well with a spatula or spoon.